batty2021/Stock-Analysis/README.md

   Steve loves to analyze an entire dataset at the click of buttun. he asked me to analyze a group of 12 green stocks to support his parents investment decisions.so i designed an interactive, user friedly, workbook using VBA within Excel to provide each stocks annual volume and RIO.

  # Purpose
-  He wants to analyze a higher number of stocks and this may increase the amount of time it takes the analysis to produce results, so  improving the workbooks efficency by refactoring the VBA coding is so important.
+  we want to analyze a higher number of stocks and this may increase the amount of time it takes the analysis to produce results, so  improving the workbooks efficency by refactoring the VBA coding is so important.

 # Results: